Becker County, Minnesota

 Becker County is a county in the U.S. state of Minnesota.
-As of the 2020 census, the population was 35,183.
-Its county seat is Detroit Lakes.
+As of the 2020 census, the population was 35,183, and was estimated to be 35,444 in 2024, Its county seat is Detroit Lakes.

 Part of the White Earth Indian Reservation extends into the county.
-The county was created in 1858 and organized in 1871.

 History

-Becker County became a county on March 18, 1858.
+The county was created on March 18, 1858 and organized on March 6, 1871.
 It was named for George Loomis Becker, one of three men elected to Congress when Minnesota became a state.
 Since Minnesota could only send two, Becker elected to stay behind, and he was promised to have a county named after him.

 Colonel George Johnston founded the city of Detroit Lakes in 1871.
 It grew quickly with the construction of the Northern Pacific Railroad.
 Johnston led settlers from New England to settle in this region.
 An 1877 election decided that Detroit Lakes, then known as Detroit, would become the county seat.
 Detroit won the election by a 90% majority.
 Frazee, Lake Park, and Audubon were also in the running.

 In 1884, Detroit Lakes had many businesses, including two hotels, a bank, a newspaper, and an opera house.
 The first courthouse was built that year.
 In 1885, the first county fire department was constructed.
 In 1903, the Soo Line Railroad built a line through the county.

 Detroit Lakes hosts a park dedicated to the Grand Army of the Republic.
 The city rededicated the park on April 15, 2015, marking the 150th anniversary of the end of the Civil War and the death of President Lincoln.
 Colonel Tom Mortenson and his wife, Pam, sponsored the rededication, representing the Women's Relief Corps, which spearheaded community support for the effort that included new signage for the park and a time capsule to be opened on the 200th anniversary.